zaidongy/sn-notes/CAAF Implementation.md

 ### The HTML Code

 The HTML code defines the structure of the widget.
-Using the Bootstrap grid system, we are able to easily contorl where components should go and the boostrap classes will style them for us.
+Using the Bootstrap grid system, we are able to easily control where components should go and the boostrap classes will style them for us.
 That combined with the Bootstrap form controls will create a consistnent user experience.

 #### Bootstrap Grid System